KekZW/INF2003/README.md

 Username:root
 Password=;

-Create a schema call vehicledb and run databaseInit.sql to create the table
+Create a schema call vehicledb and run vehicleDBInit.sql to create the table

 To use the python scripts, to insert data
 download: